HaujetZhao/color-trace/README.txt

 color_trace_multi.py
 v1.00 Windows exe-bundled version - Copyright (c) 2012 ukurereh

+(This code was found in the thread http://www.inkscapeforum.com/viewtopic.php?f=22&t=11898and and fixed).

 Traces multiple color images using potrace.
 This is similar to Inkscape's Trace Bitmap function.

 Requires Python 3.2 (or later) and the lxml library for Python 3.2 (or later).